lukeburden/django-allauth/docs/signals.rst

 - `allauth.socialaccount.signals.social_account_added(request, sociallogin)`

-  Sent after a user connects a social account to a their local account.
+  Sent after a user adds a social account to a their local account.
+This can be at signup or when the user connects a social account.

+- `allauth.socialaccount.signals.social_account_updated(request, sociallogin)`

+  Sent after a social account has been updated.
+This happens when a user logs in using an already connected social account.
+Useful if you need to unpack extra data for social accounts as they are updated.

 - `allauth.socialaccount.signals.social_account_removed(request, socialaccount)`